JavaScriptBangkok/JavaScriptBangkok-1.0.0/website2/README.md

       The SOLID principle is well-known in our industry.
 However, most of the articles, books, and examples are based on traditional Object-oriented language constructs.

       This talk will show how can we apply these principles in Javascript where classes are not necessary nor encouraged.
-  - title: 'Talking about “Scale”: Takeaways from our attempt on scaling a small system in the Gojek Universe'
+  - title: "Talking about “Scale”: Takeaways from our attempt on scaling a small system in the Gojek Universe"
     name: Tino Thamjarat
     description: |
       The year is 2019 and every engineer must have been asked once to build a “scalable” system.
 I will be telling the story of our team journey in building a financial system that serves 20X traffic in less than a year.
 Engineering practices, wrong (and right!) decisions, process improvement and more!